uglysquid27/KI-Poltek/README.md

 Copy the .env.example file to .env: cp [.env.example](http://_vscodecontentref_/1) .env

-dit the .env file to configure your database and other environment variables:
+edit the .env file to configure your database and other environment variables:
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306